-Through March 31, 2018, Liggett has paid \$39,773, including interest and attorneys' fees, to satisfy the judgments in the following Engle progeny cases: Lukacs, Campbell, Douglas, Clay, Tullo, Ward, Rizzuto, Lambert and Buchanan.
+Judgments Paid.
+As of June 30, 2018, Liggett has paid in the aggregate \$39,773, including interest and attorneys' fees, to satisfy the judgments in the following Engle progeny cases: Lukacs, Campbell, Douglas, Clay, Tullo, Ward, Rizzuto, Lambert and Buchanan.
+As of June 30, 2018, Liggett was fully accrued for the settlement of the Putney matter.